 some slight rod tip twitches during some drifts, and on others just let

 them drift.
 Keep your rod tip up around 10 o'clock during the entire

-drift for tippet protection, and better hook-ups- this creates very
+drift for tippet protection, better fly animation, and better hook-ups- this creates very

 slight controlled slack you need so trout can inhale your fly and not

 short strike it.
 This technique is great for covering riffle & pool

 water where the trout are spread out and can be anywhere, the kind of

 water that can be difficult/challenging to nymph.

 Remember the beloved Grey's Streamflex rods?
 If you liked them, you will

 love what I'm about to tell you: Pure Fishing has released an updated